Learning Test-time Augmentation for Content-based Image Retrieval: Proposed Method

-{\bfseries{Learning an Ensemble of Image Transformations}} Finding the best ensemble of image transformations for off-the-shelf feature augmentation can be formulated as a discrete search problem.
-Inspired from the work by Cubuk \etal \cite{cubuk2019autoaugment}, we apply Reinforcement Learning (RL) to determine the optimal ensemble of TTA for the target image retrieval task.
+In this work, finding the best ensemble of image transformations for off-the-shelf feature augmentation is formulated as a discrete search problem.
+Inspired from the work by \cite{cubuk2019autoaugment}, we apply Reinforcement Learning (RL) to determine the optimal ensemble of TTA for the target image retrieval task.
 This approach finds the best policy, $S$, which includes $n$ learned image transformations, and comprises the transformation operations and their corresponding magnitudes and weights.
-The range of magnitudes is discretized into 10 values.
-Weights are also discretized into 10 levels: 0 to 10, but their L1 normalised values are applied during weighted sum aggregation.
+The range of magnitudes is discretised into 10 values.
+Weights are also discretised into 10 levels: 0 to 10, but their L1 normalised values are applied during weighted sum aggregation.
 To this end, if we sample $N$ image transformations, the search space would be $(16 \times 10 \times 10)^n$.
 In this work, $n$ is set to 8, as setting $n$ too large increases the computational cost, while using too small a value of $n$ decreases the diversity of the learned transformations which has a negative impact on performance.

-A recurrent neural network (RNN) based controller is trained to sample policies, as each policy is a sequence.
-At each step, the RNN produces a decision using a softmax classifier and sends it to the next step as an input for the next decision.
-In total, the controller has $3n$ softmax predictions.
+\oc{A recurrent neural network (RNN) based controller is trained to sample policies, as each policy is a sequence of augmentations.
+The controller is a one-layer LSTM \cite{hochreiter1997long} with 256 hidden units and $3 \times N$ softmax predictions for the $N$ predicted transformations and their corresponding magnitudes and weights.} At each step, the RNN produces a decision using a softmax classifier and sends it to the next step as an input for the next decision.
+In total, the controller has $3 \times N$ softmax predictions.
 The final sequence of decisions is the policy $S$, which is sent to the evaluator for evaluation.
 The evaluation score is used as the reward, $R$.
-The controller is updated with $R$.
-An overview of this process is given in Fig. \ref{fig:scheme}.
+The controller is updated with $R$. \oc{An overview of this process is given in Fig. \ref{fig:scheme}, and the structure of controller is described in Fig. \ref{fig:RNN}.}